Books Explaining the News for Kids

 Andrew Weldon has transformed beloved children’s classics into grim reminders of the global challenges that marked the year.

-Your guide to voting in Australian elections.
+Your guide to the voting method we use in Australia.

 The Museum of Australian Democracy acknowledges Australia's First Nations peoples as the Traditional Custodians of Country throughout Australia.
 We recognise their continuing connection to land, waters and community.
 We respectfully acknowledge the role that First Nations people continue to play in shaping Australia's democracy.
 We also acknowledge the Ngunnawal, Ngunawal and Ngambri peoples as the Traditional Custodians of the region in which MoAD is located.